U.S. eyes flurry of new taxes on Amazon, Facebook and Google, trying to force tech to pay its ‘fair share’

 “I expect other states to follow in Maryland’s footsteps on this,” he said.
 “There will be a lot of reticence because states know they will be setting themselves up for costly litigation.
 They don’t know if they will collect the revenue because of that.”

-Even the looming law’s sponsors agree that the stakes are high, and the outcome unclear — though Ferguson said the legal and political fight ahead is one they’re more than ready to have in a quest to force the tech industry to “pay its fair share.”
+Even the law’s sponsors agree that the stakes are high and the outcome unclear — although Ferguson said the legal and political fight ahead is one they’re more than ready to have in a quest to force the tech industry to “pay its fair share.”

 “This is a conversation we need to be having nationally,” he added.
 “What is the responsibility of multinational digital platforms to contribute to society’s growth and civic infrastructure?”